Highway Thru Hell: Production

 Season 8 opens with the winter of 2019 and the Hope Mudslide which almost destroys Davis' yard and buries The Coq in 20 feet of mud cutting off access to Merritt and Abbotsford.
 Davis buys a new Mack Anthem and dubs it HR 127 to close out the season.

 Season 9 begins with Davis hiring Greg to drive HR 127 and marks the return of TR 37 to service which was under repairs in Davis' shop at the end of Season 7 to get a new motor.
 The season ends with the return of Colin and the passing of Ken Monkhouse who died in May 2020.
 Davis tries to get Colin back by ordering HR 130 but ends up selling HR 126 to pay for the truck.
 Quiring Towing is profiled as Quiring shows us his hobby of recovering and restoring old bulldozers and excavators and several recoveries featuring Quiring using his dozers to recover wrecks and trapped machinery from the peat bogs following the landslides.

-Season 10 opens with Davis buying Columbia Towing out of receivership and acquiring some of his former trucks back which he sold to them at the end of Season 3 when he closed Alberta and opening a new yard in Golden.
+Season 10 opens with Davis buying Columbia Towing and acquiring some of his former trucks back which he sold to them at the end of Season 3 when he closed Alberta and opening a new yard in Golden.
 Davis also gets Brandon back who now works for a flagging crew out of Golden.
 Mission is forced to bring out all their trucks and even ask for help when a logging truck goes over the edge.
 Jr. joins the Davis crew as a swamper and Davis announces his projects for the year.
-The COVID-19 Pandemic forces Davis to lean back his operation as mandates go into effect.
+The COVID-19 pandemic forces Davis to lean back his operation as mandates go into effect.
 The Season ends with Davis teaming up with Aggressive to recover a truck that went over the edge, Davis in Ely, Nevada buying one of his project trucks and a used boom for 47, and Davis in LA buying HR 56 from the LA Fire Department and adding it to his fleet.
 The Rotator is also profiled recovering two wrecks after its arrival from LA, a lumber truck that went off the road in the same spot another one did in Season 6, a logging truck that went over the edge in Fraser Canyon, and a tanker which almost causes a chemical spill.
 Davis also reminisces on 10 years of Highway Thru Hell on the air.